10 Key Health Benefits of Eggs

 Key Nutrients for Egg Production:

 Methionine is a required amino acid for cell growth in poultry.
 Methionine deficiency causes improper toe growth, bare spots, improper feathering and feather pecking.
-Dr. Eric Sideman serves on the Maine Organics Farmers and Growers Association suggest dietary methionine to be sourced from alfalfa, sunflower, or fish meal as well as whole wheat or oats.
+Dr. Eric Sideman serves on the Maine Organics Farmers and Growers Association suggest dietary methionine to be sourced from alfalfa, sunflower, or fish meal.
 Natural sources of methionine are derived from foraging or eating bugs and worms in the natural outdoors.
 (13, 14)

 Access to pasture is a key factor that can eliminate the need for methionine supplementation (14).
 Of course, providing sufficient requirements to meet the needs of pasture raised hens receiving approved organic diets is costly and employs a larger human element to hand collect eggs.